erickod/video_speak_extractor/README.md

 2. Make sure you have poetry installed;
 3. Execute `poetry install` inside the directory that contains `pyproject.toml` file.
 4. Execute `poetry build` inside the same directory said above.
-5. In the the dist directory, install the .whl file with pip.
+5. In the dist directory, install the .whl file with pip.

 This will expose a `video2phrases` command with below options: